kth-step/HolBA/README.md

 make main
 ```

-Notice that this sequence is exemplary and it is possible to selectively run the `install_*.sh` scripts for the components that are desired.
+Notice that this sequence is just an example, and it is possible to selectively run the `install_*.sh` scripts for the components that are desired.
 The script `config.env.sh` is generated and contains all variables for components which can be found in `${HOLBA_OPT_DIR}` or are available in the shell when `./configure.sh` runs.
 Sourcing the script `./env.sh` in the respective copy of the HolBA repository will setup the currently running shell for development there.